Unidata/tds/docs/src/public/userguide/pages/thredds/ViewersRef.md

 Currently, the TDS automatically adds, when appropriate, the following _standard viewer links_ at the bottom of a datasets HTML web page:

-* a Godiva3 web-based WMS client link to any dataset that has a WMS service
+* a [Godiva3](https://reading-escience-centre.gitbooks.io/ncwms-user-guide/content/04-usage.html#godiva3){:target="_blank"}  web-based WMS client link to any dataset that has a WMS service.
-* a Jupyter Notebook viewer which provides the boilerplate python code to access remote data for a direct access dataset
+* a Jupyter Notebook viewer which provides the boilerplate python code to access remote data for a direct-access dataset.

 For example: